 Application of & Exemptions to the Proclamation:

-- Upon the effective date, the restrictions of the Proclamation will apply to individuals currently outside of the U.S. who do not have a currently valid nonimmigrant visa or other currently valid travel document.
+- Application: Upon the effective date, the restrictions of the Proclamation will apply to individuals currently outside of the U.S. who do not have a currently valid nonimmigrant visa or other currently valid travel document.

 - Importantly, at this time the Proclamation does NOT impact anyone who is currently in the U.S. pursuant to a valid visa status.
 These persons are also still permitted to file petitions to extend or change their status, but should not travel internationally under any circumstances.
 This includes individuals in the U.S. who are awaiting a change of status to H-1B under the FY2021 cap.